 Another method of integrating course content and documenting accomplishments and outcomes is the compilation of the student portfolio.
 All students are required to complete their own portfolio according to the instructions and information provided to them by the school of pharmacy.
-Also, the portfolio is read by designated faculty, and feedback and advice are provided to the students.
+Also, the portfolio is read by faculty, preceptors, and/or alumni.
+Feedback and advice are provided to the students.
+Click at right for a detailed curriculum for the Doctor of Pharmacy program: Pharmacy (Pharm.D.)